 Ashley has been with the National Conflict Resolution Center (NCRC) since 2005.
 She has been instrumental in the development and promotion of multiple mainstay programs at NCRC, and has focused much of her career expanding NCRC's work nationally and internationally.

 Kathy began her mediation career in 1993 as a volunteer mediator.
 Shortly after working as a volunteer mediator, she was hired as a Case Coordinator for San Diego Mediation Center, now known as the National Conflict Resolution Center (NCRC).
-Kathy has seen the field of mediation grow with the legal community, and has enjoyed working in the ADR field for over twenty years.
+Kathy has seen the field of mediation grow with the legal community, and has enjoyed working in the ADR field for twenty-five years.